What Does the USCIS Case Status “Case Was Received” Mean for My Form I-129F Application?

 You can check your case status by entering your unique case number from your receipt notice into USCIS’s online tracker.

 As your case progresses, you may see case statuses that are confusing.
-ImmigrationHelp.orgcan help you to understand these statuses from USCIS and what you need to do to successfully get a fiancé visa.
-If you need more personalized help, we can refer you to an attorney for a free consultation.
+ImmigrationHelp.org can help you to understand these statuses from USCIS and what you need to do to successfully get a fiancé visa.
+If you need more personalized help, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.